API reference#

 and related methods) and then execute (get()

 .
-Advanced users may manipulate the graph directly; but common reporting tasks can be handled by using Computer methods.Instance attributes:
+Advanced users may manipulate the graph directly; but most computations can be prepared using the methods of Computer.Instance attributes:

 The default key to